New Hampshire 529 Plan And College Savings Options

 Qualified distributions from a New Hampshire and non-New Hampshire 529 plan are tax-free.

-New Hampshire does conform with Federal law in regards to using a 529 plan for K-12 tuition.
+New Hampshire does conform with Federal law in regard to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 New Hampshire does conform with Federal law for using a 529 plan for student loans.